 The Zoo gets very crowded in the afternoon so be sure to get there early.
 While you’re visiting the area, you can also explore the Lincoln Park Conservatory and the Peggy Notebaert Nature Museum – more family favorites.

 Getting In: The Lincoln Park Zoo is free to visit.
-Carousel Ride and Train Ride tickets are included with the Go Chicago Card.
+Carousel Ride and Train Ride tickets are included with the Go Chicago pass.

 Taste of Chicago

-Taste of Chicago is the world’s largest food festival and is held over 5 days in July every year.
+Taste of Chicago is the world’s largest food festival and takes place over five days in July every year.
 It’s perfect for foodies, culinary adventurers, or anyone who loves good music and good food (so all of us!).

 Feast on samples from more than 200 different vendors, spanning every cuisine from American and Italian to African and Indian.
 Plus, you’ll also enjoy live music, comedy shows, and special activities just for the kids.